The Definitive Guide to E-commerce SEO

 You will find more related services in the article Top SEO Tools for Businesses in 2020.

-SEMRush is different from other keyword search tools.
+SEMRush provides advanced functionality for working with the semantic core.
 The platform does not generate keywords based on initial searches.
 Using the service, you will find the keywords that other competitors have already ranked in SERP.

 To use SEMrush, enter the competitor’s URL in the search field.
 Go to Organic Research.
-Turn this tab on, and you will find all the keyword that a competitor has ranked.
+On this tab, you will find all the keys that can be borrowed from a competitor.

 You can use SEMrush to see which sites look similar to your competitor’s store.
 To do this, go to the Competitors tab.
 You now have additional platforms to explore.